Malzahar Build Guide by JoZHa

 Mid and Late Game

-When the laning phase is over you should try to stick with your team or split push lanes as you are one of the best pushers in the game.
-It's easiest to stack your Voidling counter in a lane because you can land your Malefic Visions there safely as a free stack to the Voidlings counter.
+When the laning phase is over you should try to stick with your team or split push lanes as you are one of the better duelists in the game and you can take down turrets quickly.
+It is also easier to stack your Voidling counter in a lane with minions because you can land your Malefic Visions there safely as a free stack to Summon Voidling.
 Try to always charge your Voidlings in before an important battle.
-If the enemies are close it should give you a hint about when to spam your skills for one or two Voidlings.
+If you expect a fight just use your Q W and E on your enemies or on minions to get multiple Voidlings out as quick as possible.

-If a high priority enemy happens to get out of position you should try to combo them with your skills if you have your team to back you up or think you can get the kill by yourself.
+If a high priority enemy happens to get out of position you should try to combo them with your skills (mainly Nether Grasp) if you have your team to back you up or think you can get the kill by yourself.

 If you are pushing a lane solo and there is just one enemy who comes to save their structure.
 Then you could most likely kill them since you will have two voidlings and Nether Grasp.
-If possible try to get out of tower range and if they follow you just use your spells at them when you think the moment is right.
+If possible try to get out of tower range and if they follow you just use your spells at them when you think the moment is right so that they can't escape with a Flash or something similar after your Nether Grasp.

 Supports - Who to lane with?